1. Terms and Conditions of Supply;

 20.5 If we fail to insist that you perform any of your obligations under these Terms and Conditions of Supply, or if we do not enforce our rights against you, or if we delay in doing so, that will not mean that we have waived our rights against you and it will not mean that you do not have to comply with those obligations.
 If we do waive any default by you, we will only do so in writing, and that will not mean that we will automatically waive any later default by you.

 20.6 These Terms and Conditions of Supply are governed by English law.
 This means a Contract and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-contractual disputes or claims) shall be governed by, and construed in accordance with the laws of England and Wales.
 We both irrevocably agree that the courts of England and Wales shall have exclusive jurisdiction to settle any dispute or claim arising out of or in connection with a Contract or its subject matter or formation (including non-contractual disputes or claims).

-Electric Radiators Direct, Storage Heaters Direct and Infrared Heaters Direct are trading styles of Eco-Stores Direct Limited, a company registered in England and Wales with company number 08276508, whose registered office is at Firecrest House, Lingerfield Business Park, Scotton, Knaresborough, North Yorkshire, HG5 9JA (we, us and our).
+Infrared Heaters Direct is a trading style of Go Home Direct Trading Limited, a company registered in England and Wales with company number 08276508, whose registered office is at Firecrest House, Lingerfield Business Park, Scotton, Knaresborough, North Yorkshire, HG5 9JA (we, us and our).

 1. Accessing Our Website